Professional photo of Kathy Sherman-Morris, wearing a black shirt and gray blazer against a blue background.

 Dr. Kathy Sherman-Morris is a Professor in the Department of Geosciences.
 Originally from the Lehigh Valley in eastern Pennsylvania, Dr. Sherman-Morris received her Bachelor’s degree in Social Studies Education from Mansfield University.
 Her graduate education includes a Master’s degree in Geosciences from Mississippi State University with a concentration in Broadcast Meteorology, and a Ph.D. in Geography from Florida State University.
 At Florida State, her dissertation research examined the one-sided friendship individuals develop with their local broadcast meteorologist and the influence it has on their response to warning communication.

 Since returning to Mississippi State in 2003, Dr. Sherman-Morris’s research has continued to focus on communication of weather information and the response of individuals during extreme weather.
 She has also studied perceptions of science activities, careers, and majors among teachers and students, with the goal of enhancing diversity in Geoscience fields.
 Her teaching primarily consists of graduate courses in hazards, weather, climate and society.
 She has been a member of the Arts & Sciences Senate, the University Committee on Courses and Curricula and the Robert Holland Faculty Senate.
-Outside of the university, Dr. Sherman-Morris has served as secretary for the Southeastern Division of the Association of American Geographers, Councilor/Board member for the National Weather Association, state coordinator for the Community Collaborative Rain, Hail and Snow Network and chair of the American Meteorological Society Board on Societal Impacts.
+Outside of the university, Dr. Sherman-Morris has served as secretary for the Southeastern Division of the Association of American Geographers, Councilor/Board member and President of the National Weather Association, state coordinator for the Community Collaborative Rain, Hail and Snow Network, chair of the COMET advisory panel, and chair of the American Meteorological Society Board on Societal Impacts.

 Education